ABOUT

 Jill Bemis, 2021 V/V Photographer

-Cynthia August is a commercial portrait photographer living and working in Ipswich, known for her ethereal portraits and abstracts.
+Cynthia August is a commercial and fine art portrait photographer living and working in Ipswich.
+She is known for her magic realist portraits that are created in camera featuring costumes and props she makes herself.
 She writes, teaches and creates photography out of her studio in the Tyler Building.
-She is also President of the Ipswich Art Association, Chair of the Ipswich Cultural Council, and a member of the North Shore Creative Collective.
-She is a member of the Essex County Create Foundation's 2023 ChangeMaker's Cohort, a group dedicated to advancing the creative potential of Essex County.
+She is also the founder and current President of the Ipswich Art Association, Chair of the Ipswich Cultural Council, and a member of the North Shore Creative Collective.
+In 2023 she was selected for the Essex County Creative Foundation's ChangeMaker Program, a yearly cohort dedicated to advancing the creative potential of Essex County by building a strong arts and culture ecosystem.